reviewboard/reviewboard/docs/manual/admin/installation/development-releases.rst

 Installing Development Releases
 ===============================

-When following the installation instructions, you will install the latest stable release of Review Board, but if you prefer living on the edge or helping out with testing, you can install in-development alpha/beta/RC releases and nightly builds.
+When following the standard installation instructions, you will install the latest stable release of Review Board, but if you prefer living on the edge or helping out with testing, you can install in-development alpha/beta/RC releases.

-Note that if you install an in-development/nightly build, you may not be able to downgrade back to a stable build due to changes to the database schema.
+Note that if you install an in-development build, you may not be able to downgrade back to a stable build due to changes to the database schema.
 Be careful when running development builds on production servers, and always keep back-ups of your database.